To honour the pilots who served with gallantry and distinction during the Great War of 1914 – 1918.

 A top overhaul was performed on the Ranger engine.
 When the engine was torn down and examined, no damage was found.
 New pistons and cylinders are being fitted.

-A new lower wing is under construction.
+A new lower wing is was built.

 The tail feathers were also re-covered and finished, with national markings applied to the rudder.
 All new control cables were installed as the upper wing and tail were rigged.

 The metal work on the front end was completed, fitted and finished in “Fokker green.”
 A new exhaust system was designed, fabricated and fitted.